nadavmatalon/takeaway/README.md

 It is then time to add individual customers to the resturant's list of customers (John = Customer.new("John", "075012345"))

-Each customer is initialized with an empty order, to which the resturant can add various dishes, e.g. take_dish_order(John, salad)
+Each customer is initialized with an empty order to which the resturant can add various dishes, e.g. take_dish_order(John, salad)

  During the ordering process the resturant can provide the total cost of the order at any point, e.g. takeaway.total_order_price(John)

  The resturant can also give a list of all the ordered dishes by the customer at any point of the ordering process, e.g. takeaway.get_dish_list_in_order_of(John)

- Finally, the restorant can place the order and send text confirmation to the customer's phone, eg takeaway.place_order(John)
+ Finally, the resturant can place the order and send text confirmation to the customer's phone, eg takeaway.place_order(John)

 Code & tests written by: Nadav Matalon @ Makers Academy (May 2014 Cohort)